troycaselli/troycaselli/README.md

 - 🌱 I am currently self-teaching TypeScript in order to contribute to a project purposed to mitigate homelessness in my home town.
 - 🔭 Presently, I am working on creating an intake form in order to assist homeless or nearly homeless families in Spokane.
-- ⚒️ I am currently seeking a full-time position as a Full-Stack Web Developer, Javascript/React Developer, or Software Engineer.
+- ⚒️ I am seeking a full-time position as a Full-Stack Web Developer, Javascript/React Developer, or Software Engineer.
 - ⚡ Fun fact: I'm an avid Mike Wazowski fan.

 Technical and Non-Technical Skills: